imani-prog/OnlineQuotesAPIs/GITHUB_WORKFLOWS_SUMMARY.md

 - Verify application.properties for tests
 - Review test logs in workflow run

+### Security scanning permission errors?
+**Error:** "Resource not accessible by integration" **Fix:** All workflows now have correct permissions set.
+If you still see this:
+1. Go to Settings → Actions → General
+2. Under "Workflow permissions", select:
+   - ✅ Read and write permissions
+   - ✅ Allow GitHub Actions to create and approve pull requests
+3. Click "Save"

 ### Deployment not triggered?
 - Verify `RENDER_DEPLOY_HOOK_URL` secret is set
 - Check Render service is active